Quickstart¶

 plt.imshow(u.on_grid, cmap="gray")

 Now, let's define the right-hand side of the heat equation.
-As the only operator required is the Laplacian, we can employ operators.laplacian
+Since the only operator required is the Laplacian, we can use operators.laplacian to compute it.

 from jaxdf.operators.differential import laplacian